carnivuth/mobile_systems/pages/mobility/HIERARCHICAL_MOBILE_IPV6.md

+---
+id: HIERARCHICAL_MOBILE_IPV6
+aliases: []
+tags: []
+index: 4
+---

 # HIERARCHICAL MOBILE IPV6 (HMIP)

 This solution is based on a hierarchical structure of the infrastructure where foreign agents are associated with a foreign agent proxy (mobile anchor point MAP) that manages handoff procedures between foreign agents

 ```mermaid
 flowchart BT